-In this video interview with EPM staffer Julia Stager, we discuss how we can help people see their need for Christ:
+In this video interview with former EPM staffer Julia (Stager) Mayo, we discuss how we can help people see their need for Christ:

 I’m in my 20s, and I have a lot of friends in their 20s.
 Sometimes I don’t know how to help my friends who are unbelievers see their need for Jesus.
 They’re so busy doing so many things, and think that they’re living a good life.
 How do you help an unbeliever see their need for Jesus?